thejkayway/m4apdx/README.md

 # Medicare for All Portland

-Demonstrating a potential website and authoring workflow with Gatsby, Contentful and Netlify.
+Demonstrating a potential website authoring workflow with Gatsby, Contentful and Netlify.

+We want content -- event information, blog posts, informational pages (home, about, etc) -- to be routinely edited and published by non-developer users.
+To this end, this site is designed with the [Gatsby](https://github.com/gatsbyjs/gatsby) static site generator.
+At build time, Gatsby sources content from [Contentful](https://www.contentful.com/).
+A build to [Netlify](https://www.netlify.com/) is triggered when a new commit is made on this repository's main branch, or when new content is published on the associated Contentful space.

 ## Demo